 So, You still have the opportunity to move ahead in your career in SAP IS Retail.
 Mindmajix offers advanced SAP IS-Retail Interview Questions 2022 that helps you in cracking your interview & acquire a dream career as SAP IS Retail Developer.

-SAP IS Retail has many different versions active in market, 4.0, 4.7 and currently more common new implementations are being done in ECC 5.0 and ECC 6.0.
+SAP IS Retail has many different versions active in the market, 4.0, 4.7, and currently, more common new implementations are being done in ECC 5.0 and ECC 6.0.